By ALEXI VENICE

 After dropping this bombshell on me, he proceeded to tell me what he was doing to our furnace—in precise and detailed terms—as if I were going to stand there and casually listen to him while my dog was working on a deviled egg of a squirrel.
 A deviled squirrel.
 ABCD squirrel.
 (Already been chewed and digested.
 Bet you’ve never heard that before.)
 Call it what you want, but the thought of it made my stomach lurch.

-I quickly said to the repairman, “Follow me while you talk.
+I quickly said to him, “Follow me while you talk.
 I have to pick up the squirrel and throw it in the garbage.”
 He did a double-take but obliged.
 Since he was a large, masculine-looking guy in his late 20’s, I figured he could handle what I was about to do.

 He followed, as I grabbed a plastic bag and hustled outside.
 There, on the driveway, lay the remnants of a squirrel that Zane had vomited, but was now eyeing for dinner.
 Without overthinking what I had to do, I picked up the deviled squirrel with the bag, feeling the warmth and floppiness of a partially digested critter in my grasp through the plastic.
 (Throat constricting, I carried on like the mom, dog owner, and wife that I am.)

 I carefully tied the ends of the bag and threw the remains in the outdoor garbage can.
 (This is something I have come to expect with dog ownership.
-They do gross things.
+They do gross stuff.
 This was no grosser than cleaning up red vomit after Zane ate an entire package of licorice.)
-I can still feel the the texture and warmth of the partially-digested fur/bones/entrails on my fingers, though.
+I can still feel the texture and warmth of the partially-digested fur/bones/entrails on my fingers, though.
 How do you get rid of that feeling?

 While I was tending to my duties, the repairman interrupted his furnace-talk, saying, “That’s really gross.
 I hunt and stuff, but I think I’m gonna puke.
 I can’t believe you picked that up!”
 He turned, covered his mouth and sort of dry-heaved on our lawn.

 I mean, for real?
 I would have expected that response from an urban millennial in flip flops, salmon-colored shorts and a RL polo with the collar popped, perhaps holding a latte and slouched over his cell phone.
 But, from a man in steel-toed boots who said he hunts—and stuff?
-(Seriously!
-Is this any grosser than dressing a deer?)
+(Is this any grosser than dressing a deer?)

 I was glad he couldn’t see me rolling my eyes.
 Suppressing a smile, I said, “I’m sorry.”
 (But, I didn’t go all sloppy sympathetic on him because he didn’t deserve that.
 He needed to man up.
 Or woman up.
 Or just plain human up.)

 As I reflect on the hurling of the squirrel, I hope none of you tell North Korea about this incident.
 Rocket Man doesn’t realize that all of his nuclear missile testing is a waste of time and resources.
 He should go super low tech and stuff the nose cones with dead squirrels!
 Ideally, deviled squirrels.
 The sight of those falling from the sky apparently would overwhelm men like the furnace guy.
 (Grossing out the other side is a scientific fact of war.
 Remember Lord of the Rings?
-One of the things I liked about that trilogy was that there was no gratuitous violence in it.
-Like every other scene.)
+One of the things I liked about that trilogy was that there was no gratuitous violence in it, except like every other scene.)

 Shush.
 Be patriotic.
 Don’t tell North Korea about deviled squirrels in the nose cones.
 Better yet, don’t tell Trump because he’ll Tweet it.
 We’ll all be doomed.
 Deviled squirrels will rain from the sky.
 What will we tell the children?